| | |

 • Iron

-How To Make Classroom Door Window Cover
+How To Make A Classroom Door Window Cover

-1. Measure the frame of the door window.
+Step 1.
+Measure the frame of the door window.

 In my case, the frame is a little over 33″ x 9″.
 Each school is different so be sure to measure.

-2. Purchase material.
+Step 2.
+Purchase material.

 A thick, black material is best for the side facing out.
-A fun material for the inward facing side just makes it more enjoyable!
+A fun material for the inward-facing side just makes it more enjoyable!

-3. Wash material.
+Step 3.
+Wash the material.

-More than likely, the Classroom Door Window Covering will never be washed because … it has magnets in it.
-It’s still a good idea to wash the material before you cut it!
+It’s always a good idea to wash material before you sew it to avoid shrinkage once your curtain is complete.
+More than likely, the Classroom Door Window Covering will never be washed because it has magnets in it but it’s still a good idea to wash the material before you cut it!

-4. Iron material.
+Step 4.
+Iron your material.

 I cut the material 1 inch bigger than the actual frame for seam allowance.
 Remember, our frames were a little bigger than 33″ x 9″ so a little extra was good!

-6. Place right sides together and pin.
+Step 6.
+Place the right sides of your fabric together and pin.

 Opening left in the classroom door window cover so you can turn it right side out.